joedolson/wp-to-twitter/src/readme.txt

 = How can I help you make WP to Twitter a better plug-in? =

 Writing and maintaining a plug-in is a lot of work.
-You can help me by providing detailed support requests (which saves me time), or by providing financial support, either via my [plug-in donations page](https://www.joedolson.com/donate/) or by [upgrading to WP Tweets Pro](http://www.wptweetspro.com/wp-tweets-pro).
+You can help me by providing detailed support requests (which saves me time), or by providing financial support via my [plug-in donations page](https://www.joedolson.com/donate/).
 Believe me, your support really makes a difference!

 == Screenshots ==